Developer: NCS Publisher: Masaya Release: 07/17/92 Genre: Shooter

-I don’t envy the developers of the legions of shooters in the 90s.
+I do not envy the developers of the legions of shooters in the 90s.
 After Gradius and R-Type revolutionized the genre everyone else was left picking up the scraps.
 The rare title would come along and innovate but by and large most games in the genre stole liberally.
 Gley Lancer is one such title.
 While it does borrow elements from more popular titles it also adds its own flavor, and is a better game than the vast majority of shooters for the Genesis.

 It’s no exaggeration to say that Gley Lancer could pass for a Thunder Force title.
 It looks similar and has many of the same weapons.
 The standard lasers, flamethrowers, rebounding lasers, and spread guns are complemented by options, or gunners if you will.
 But in this case the gunners are far more versatile than in Gradius.
-These bad boys can be aimed in any direction and fire independently of your ship.
+These bad boys can aim in any direction and fire independently of your ship.
 You can also lock them in place for focus fire.
 But it goes a step further than that.

 There are six formations you can choose from that govern the behavior of the gunners.
 Most of these are self-explanatory: reverse fires in the opposite of your movement while shadow is the basic Gradius style.
 Multi locks each gunner at a set angle for permanent three-way fire.
 Multi-R is flat out dumb, it adds the reverse function and is useless.
 Roll is the closest to having a shield as they will rotate around the ship, either firing in a spiral or straight forward.

 The best and probably game breaking is search.
 It does exactly what the name suggests, auto-target the closest enemies.
-There is a warning that they aren’t accurate but in practice they are aggressive and only rarely ignore close targets.
+There is a warning that they are not accurate but in practice they are aggressive and only rarely ignore close targets.
 You can even take it a step further and make each gunner seek out their own target!
 Combine this with a powerful weapon like the laser or spread bomb and you won’t see most enemies before they die.

 By and large the difficulty swings based on your chosen formation.
 The search formation is the most useful but they aren’t perfect.
 They can still miss an obvious target right in your face.
 The reverse or multi R formation is probably the most challenging to utilize effectively which ups the difficulty.
 The game is not shy about its weapon drops but death does send you back to a checkpoint.
 I found that most of my deaths came from stray bullets lost in the chaos, of which there is plenty.
 Conversely the boss battles are simple to the point of being anticlimactic.
 I come from the school of punishing mayors so this came as a welcome surprise.